plusssamiya-sketch/tariff-did-trade-project/README.md

 # Tariff DID Trade Project

-This is a cleaned GitHub version of a course empirical project.
-The question is whether a tariff-policy event was related to changes in Chinese provincial exports to the United States, using a province-destination country-month panel from November 2024 to April 2025.
+This is a cleaned public version of a course empirical project.
+It shows how I organized a tariff-policy question into a province-destination-month panel and a fixed-effects difference-in-differences workflow in Stata.

 The original course data are not uploaded.
-The repository includes small synthetic sample files with the same column structure, so the Stata code and folder layout can still be checked.
+The repository includes small synthetic sample files with the same column structure, so the code, folder layout, and identification logic can be inspected.
+Results produced from the committed sample files are workflow checks only; they should not be interpreted as evidence about real trade flows.

 ## Files to Check